Regional Manager Middle East

 Rana worked as director of Soins Infirmiers et Développement Communautaire, a Lebanese NGO, and as the MENAHRA-WHO-Drosos Manager of the Knowledge Hub for the Middle East and North Africa.

 Rana developed programs and behavioural change communication plans and evaluated such programs.
 She produced awareness raising, educational and training materials.
-She conducts various training courses from beginners to advanced users, well as research projects.
+She conducts various training courses on strategic management from beginners to advanced users, well as research projects.

 Rana holds a Master in Public Health-Health Behaviour and Education from the American University of Beirut (AUB) since 1987.